issacdowling/Blueberry-Micro/README.md

 ## STT
 Using a `large` Whisper model causes unusual and significant slowdowns just before transcription.
 The default is distil-small (which is not the smallest), and this worked near-instantly for me, however I choose to use `Systran/faster-distil-whisper-medium.en` due to the higher quality transcription, though this may be unreasonably slow on less powerful machines.
+You can use any Whisper model compatible with faster-whisper.